SustainableUrbanSystemsLab/CS-Benchmark-Cases-for-Urban-Scale-Microclimate-Simulations/README.md

 ## Repository Structure

-- `Shruti- BASELINE`: The final version of the thesis in PDF format..
+- `Shruti-BASELINE`: The final version of the thesis in PDF format.
 - `figures/`: Directory containing the canonical geometries developed during this research.
 - `references/`: Directory containing the bibliography or references cited in the thesis.
 - `README.md`: This file, provides an overview of the thesis and repository.